D0rkKnight/cse15l-lab-reports/lab2/lab2.md

 # Bugfix Galore

-My Git history was messed up so I had to redo my group's bugfixes.
+My Git history was messed up so I had to redo my group's bugfixes in a new repo.

 # Bug 1
 Symptom:\